AxelEnghamre/myRecipe/README.md

 # Installation

 This project uses [tailwind](https://tailwindcss.com) therefore to build a new output.css file [node](https://nodejs.dev/en/) is requierd to run a tailwind compiler.
-This is only needed if the code is updated.

 This project needs a mySQL databsae.
 To connect add a env.php like env.sample.php and insert the values for a new connection.